 Choose your seat wisely.

 When you choose your seat online, they usually show the seating arrangement so you know which is the aisle and window seat.
-Each of us has preferred seat.
+Each of us has a preferred seat.
 Seating on the aisle seat means it is easier for you to go to the lavatory.
 Window seat means leaning on the window and not be woken up by passengers if they need to go to the lavatory.
 Bulkhead seats mean able to stretch your legs.
 Whichever seat you choose, just don’t sit at the back!
 Lavatories and galley are usually located at the rear part of the aircraft.
 If it’s inevitable that you have to sit at the back, sniff some lemon slices (if available) or chew a spearmint gum.
 Remember, morning sickness is usually smell-associated.
 Again, choose your seat wisely.

 Most airline carriers offer meals and/or snacks onboard for a fee or for free.
 Either way, you can always pack your own snacks or food you think might relieve your morning sickness.
 I know that eating is the last thing you want to do, but you need food into your stomach.
 You can bring ginger candy, gingersnaps or gingerbread.
 You can ask for a green tea (or mint tea) if available, or flat ginger ale.
 Try munching bland, carb-rich snacks like crackers, dry cereal, and pretzels.
 Fatty and spicy foods usually upset stomachs, but if you find that they work for you, eat them.